 Biographies and Fiction about Native Americans

-Check out this list of biographies, memoirs, and fictional books about Native Americans.
+There are many biographies, memoirs and fictional books that would be great to add to your Native American unit study.
+Check out this list and pick out one or two!
 They range from lower elementary school through middle school and a variety of tribes and settings are included.

 What else have you done to study Native Americans?
 Please share with us below!